By Robert Verkerk PhD

 The science indicates clearly that most obese people show significant cardiometabolic dysregulation, metabolic syndrome and other mortality risk factors – their metabolic engines simply don’t work as nature intended.
 That’s because our evolutionary history has ensured we’re much better adapted to fasting than we are to feasting.
 This dysregulated metabolism affects the emotional, cognitive and sensory centres in our brain that control our food intake as well as our desire to exercise.
 These internal ‘voices’ tend to speak to us much more loudly than any government guidelines or diktats.

 The result is that, in obese people, the entire process that regulates feeding, satiation, hunger, physical activity and energy balance in the body is disturbed.
 Obese people tend to become leptin-resistant and want to continue feeding even when energy stores are ample.
 Ghrelin triggers hunger when the stomach is empty, being absorbed into the bloodstream.
 In normal weight people, when the stomach is full and stretched, absorption stops.
-In obese people who engage in ‘hedonic eating’, ghrelin levels in bloodstream increase along with specific endocannabinoids, making a person feel hungry even they’ve eaten recently or have ample fat stores.
+In obese people who engage in ‘hedonic eating’, ghrelin levels in the bloodstream increase along with specific endocannabinoids, making a person feel hungry even if they’ve eaten recently or have ample fat stores.
 They get driven to eat, and eat….for pleasure.
 This state is referred to as ‘hedonic hunger’, it’s particularly common among binge eaters and you won’t find it discussed in government advice.

 Baseline adiponectin levels of obese people also tend to be lower than normal-weight people.
 That reduces the ability of obese people to burn fat, our cleanest burning fuel.
 There are of course a rash of other signalling compounds that control how we store and use energy, most having somewhat obtuse names such as glucagon-like peptide 1 (GLP-1), cholecystokinin (CCK), peptide YY (PYY) and pancreatic polypeptide (PP).
 We also see major disarray in the gut microbiome of obese individuals – again something that can be fixed through changes in diets and, for those who can get over the ‘yuk’ factor, faecal microbiota transplantation (FMT).